-These bills are part of the #EquityAndJustice package I’m jointly sponsoring with Sen. Ricardo Lara, and are focused on needed changes to how California's criminal justice system treats youths and young adults.
+As you may have heard, much of my agenda is part of the second year of an #EquityAndJustice package jointly authored with Sen. Ricardo Lara.
+Collectively, these measures emphasize needed changes to how California's juvenile and criminal justice systems treat youth and young adults.